Skip to main content

 SignalR not connecting?
 Things to check

 SignalR is a websocket library for .NET.
-During setup and local development there are a number of issues you may encounter.
+During setup and local development there are a number of issues I have encountered.
 In this post I’ll explain how to fix these.

 I will assume you are using ASP.NET core, version 2.2 or later.
 And your client is just plain old vanilla JavaScript.